catenciounsa/challengeLatam/docs/challenge.md

 - Finally, it would be interesting to add DALL-E or another tool that can generate variations of an image.

 - After data augmentation, accuracy will increase; however, the focus is on the F-score, which is a combination of accuracy and recall.

+### Part II Deploy the model in an API with FastAPI using the api.py file.....
+DONE

+### Part III Part III Deploy the API in your favorite cloud provider (we recomend to use GCP).
+Partially completed.
+The package was created, but errors occurred while trying to send it and obtain the URL.

+## PART IV Deploy the API in your favorite cloud provider (we recomend to use GCP).
+MISSED